whitelotus32/SQL/README.md

 Welcome to my portfolio!
 This repository contains a collection of projects and works that showcase my skills and experience as a **Data Analyst**.

 ## 🙋‍♂️ About Me

 I'm a passionate data analyst who enjoys working on projects that leverage data to drive insights and help businesses make data-driven decisions.
+Beyond coding, I'm an adventurer at heart who loves exploring nature and discovering new places.
+Whether it's hiking in the mountains or strolling through a new city, I find inspiration in the beauty of the world around me.

+When I'm not working on the latest tech project, you can often find me playing or watching sports.
+I'm a big fan of basketball and soccer!

 ## 📊 Projects